How to Install SABnzbd+ in Ubuntu

-If your Usenet Service Provider supports SSL encrypted connections, then the Port number will generally be 443.
+If your Usenet Service Provider supports SSL encrypted connections, then the Port number will usually be 443.

 Number of Connections does have a bearing on speed, however using more connections than your computer can handle has an adverse effect of reducing speed.

 Using too many will result in connection warnings from the Usenet server.